 About Ending Violence Association of BC

-The Ending Violence Association of BC (EVA BC) is a dynamic, solutions-based provincial non-profit association that trains and supports over 300 anti-violence programs and cross-sector initiatives across BC that respond to sexual and domestic violence, child abuse, criminal harassment, workplace bullying and sexual harassment, and hate.
-Programs served by the Provincial Services stream include Community-Based Victim Services, Stopping the Violence Counselling programs, Stopping the Violence and Multicultural Outreach programs, and sexual assault programs.
+The Ending Violence Association of BC (EVA BC) is a dynamic, solutions-based provincial non-profit association that trains and supports over 300 anti-violence programs and cross-sector initiatives across BC that respond to sexual and domestic violence, child abuse, criminal harassment, workplace bullying, sexual harassment, and hate.
+Our programs include Community-Based Victim Services, Stopping the Violence (STV) Counselling programs, STV and Multicultural Outreach programs, and sexual assault programs.

 Overview of Key Responsibilities

-- Take a team work approach to actively contribute to the overall work of EVA BC.
+- Take a team work approach to improve systems and efficiencies and actively contribute to the overall priorities of the organization.

 Interested candidates will work from a feminist, intersectional, anti-oppression, and trauma-informed perspective and will have a combination of the following:

 - Minimum 4-5 years of experience in finance, technology, human resources, and office operations.